XBFL Rules

 If a rookie team is unable to connect to opponents during the pre-season, they will not be allowed to proceed to the regular season until their problem is resolved.
 In this instance, they will lose their roster spot and be placed as a "1st Standby "in the event a team becomes available during the regular season.
 All gamers must be able to connect to others in the pre-season league prior to the start of the regular season.

-Non-played game strikes will apply to this specific situation in the following manner:
+Non-played game strikes will apply to this

 Two weeks of un-played games (or two un-played games at any time during season) = 1 strike.